 Section 162(m) disallows our deduction for compensation in excess of \$1,000,000 paid to our chief executive officer and the three other most highly paid executive officers named in the summary compensation table (other than the Chief Financial Officer) ("Covered Employees").
-However, performance-based compensation payable solely on account of attainment of one or more performance goals is not subject to this deduction limitation if the performance goals are objective, pre-established and determined by a compensation committee comprised solely of two or more outside directors, the material terms under which the compensation committee certifies that the performance goals and other material terms were in fact satisfied before the compensation is paid.
+However, performance-based compensation payable solely on account of attainment of one or more performance goals is not subject to this deduction limitation if the performance goals are objective, pre-established and determined by a compensation committee comprised solely of two or more outside directors, the material terms under which the compensation is to be paid are disclosed to the shareholders and approved by a majority vote, and the compensation committee certifies that the performance goals and other material terms were in fact satisfied before the compensation is paid.
 The deduction limitation would not apply to compensation otherwise deductible on account of the exercise of stock options (and stock appreciation rights) granted under the Plan with an exercise price (or strike price) no less than the fair market value of a share on the date of grant provided the plan limits the number of shares that may be awarded to any individual and is approved by our shareholders.
 The Plan is designed so that the Committee may grant awards that satisfy the performance-based compensation exception under Section 162(m).